Women’s Collective Giving Grantmakers Network Founded in 2009

-WCGN Is Born
+WCGN is Born

 In the summer of 2009, Colleen Willoughby, founder of Seattle’s Washington Women's Foundation (WWF) and widely recognized as the founder of the collective giving movement, organized a meeting with leaders from all over the country.
 The group agreed on a purpose and structure and the Women’s Collective Giving Grantmakers Network was born as a volunteer-led, virtual organization open to all collective giving organizations.
-In the fall of 2009, WCGN initiated its flagship program, a series of monthly educational conference calls (September–May) and committed to holding regular conferences.
+In the fall of 2009, WCGN initiated its flagship program, monthly educational conference calls (September–May) and committed to holding regular conferences.
+The founding leadership team included Colleen Willoughby, Laura Midgley and Alison Wilson from Washing Women's Foundation (WA); Virginia Mills from Giving WoMN in Minneapolis (MN); Vicky Coelho and Susan Smith from Idah Women's Charitable Foundation (ID); Tracy Johnson from San Diego Women's Foundation (CA); Katy Peek from Womens' Fund El Dorado (CA); Rebecca Powers from Impact Austin (TX); Vickie Sheehan from Spirit of St. Louis Women's Fund (MO); and Karen Wilson from Impact Giving (CA).

-During the summers of 2010 and 2011, the WCGN Leadership Team met to further refine and solidify the organization.
+During the summers of 2010 and 2011, the WCGN leadership team met to further refine and solidify the organization.
 A second conference was held in San Diego in March 2011 in coordination with the San Diego Women’s Foundation’s 10-year anniversary.
 More than 90 women attended.
 By this time, more than 20 collective giving groups belonged to WCGN.
-The founding Leadership Team included Colleen Willoughby, Laura Midgley, and Alison Wilson from WWF (WA); Virginia Mills from GIVING WoMN in Minneapolis (MN); Vicky Coelho and Susan Smith from IWCF (ID), Tracy Johnson from San Diego Women's Foundation (CA); Katy Peek from Womens' Fund El Dorado (CA); Rebecca Powers from Impact Austin (TX); Vicki Sheehan from Spirit of St. Louis Women's Fund (MO); and Karen Wilson from Impact Giving (CA).